-Did you receive a notice from the IRS this year?
-Every year the IRS sends millions of letters and notices to taxpayers but that doesn’t mean you need to worry.
-Here are eight things every taxpayer should know about IRS notices – just in case one shows up in your mailbox.
+Each year, the Internal Revenue Service sends millions of letters and notices to taxpayers for a variety of reasons.
+Here are eight things to know about IRS notices – just in case one shows up in your mailbox.

 1. Don’t panic.
 Many of these letters can be dealt with simply and painlessly.

-2. There are number of reasons the IRS sends notices to taxpayers.
-The notice may request payment of taxes, notify you of a change to your account or request additional information.
+2. There are a number of reasons why the IRS might send you a notice.
+Notices may request payment of taxes, notify you of changes to your account, or request additional information.
 The notice you receive normally covers a very specific issue about your account or tax return.

-3. Each letter and notice offers specific instructions on what you need to do to satisfy the inquiry.
+3. Each letter and notice offers specific instructions on what you are asked to do to satisfy the inquiry.

 4. If you receive a correction notice, you should review the correspondence and compare it with the information on your return.

-5. If you agree with the correction to your account, usually no reply is necessary unless a payment is due or the notice directs otherwise.
+5. If you agree with the correction to your account, then usually no reply is necessary unless a payment is due or the notice directs otherwise.

 6. If you do not agree with the correction the IRS made, it is important that you respond as requested.
-Write to explain why you disagree.
-Include any documents and information you wish the IRS to consider, along with the bottom tear-off portion of the notice.
+You should send a written explanation of why you disagree and include any documents and information you want the IRS to consider, along with the bottom tear-off portion of the notice.
 Mail the information to the IRS address shown in the upper left-hand corner of the notice.
 Allow at least 30 days for a response.

 8. It’s important that you keep copies of any correspondence with your records.

 For more information about IRS notices and bills, see Publication 594, The IRS Collection Process.
-Information about penalties and interest charges is available in Publication 17, Your Federal Income Tax for Individuals.
-Both publications are available at IRS.gov or by calling 800-TAX-FORM (800-829-3676).
+Information about penalties and interest is available in Publication 17, Your Federal Income Tax (For Individuals).
+Both publications are available at http://www.irs.gov or by calling 800-TAX-FORM (800-829-3676).